brunoscopelliti/karma-qunit-adapter-issue-47/README.md

 ```
 Update 30 Semptember, 2016
-Updating `karma-qunit` solves the issue.
+Updating `karma-qunit` to version 1.2.1 solves the issue.
 ```

 Steps: